paresmarc/MDEF/docs/index.md

 Welcome to my page.

+Product designer from Barcelona with the ambition of searching new shapes between technology and crafts.

+In this master, I am looking forward to developing a system to help local artisans share and continue their traditional techniques while combining them with innovative production processes.

 Take a look around!

-MDEF — Master in Design for Emergent Futures

-Product designer from Barcelona with the ambition of searching new shapes between technology and crafts.